-Authorization could take the form of an immediate direction to file, or a delegation to the executive officer of the municipality to file in the event that certain conditions are not satisfied (such as approval by creditors or bargaining units of offers made by the municipality pursuant to authorizations from the governing body).
+Authorization could take the form of an immediate direction to file, or, as is more common in both chapter 9 and chapter 11 cases, a delegation to the executive officer of the municipality to file in the event that certain conditions are not satisfied (such as approval by creditors or bargaining units of offers made by the municipality pursuant to authorizations from the governing body).

-Taking a vote to file a bankruptcy petition is obviously a momentous step; the municipality should expect significant public and media attention, and should be prepared to respond fully and accurately to inquiries, providing relevant details and information regarding the process.
-While media strategy is beyond the scope of this pamphlet, municipalities should carefully consider how they will provide timely responses to media inquiries, and should have a clear plan in place including identification of one or more spokespersons.
-Also, legal counsel should be consulted about public statements and press releases so as not to inadvertently waive important privileges concerning confidential negotiations and strategy.
+Taking a vote to initiate a bankruptcy case obviously is a momentous step; the municipality should expect significant public and media attention and should be prepared to respond fully and accurately to inquiries, providing relevant details and information regarding the process.
+While media strategy is beyond the scope of this pamphlet, municipalities should carefully consider how they will provide timely responses to media inquiries and should have a clear plan in place including identification of one or more spokespersons.
+Also, legal counsel should be consulted about public statements and press releases so as not to inadvertently waive important privileges concerning confidential negotiations and strategy or violate applicable securities laws.